kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## Ongoing torment and terrorizing

-- The stalking and harassment on Twitter has not ceased.
+- The stalking and harassment on Twitter is unceasing.
 - There have been constant threats from Hazel and Sandra Smith.
-It has been relentless actually.
-One saying "stay away bitch", I didn't manage to screenshot it but it will be available on the likes from this tweet: https://x.com/1FRGVN/status/1867853572647596391 as will many others, including a bunch of messages in profiles about Toby going missing (Patricia's son); such as *Where's Toby?".
+- It has been relentless actually.
+- One saying "stay away bitch" - I didn't manage to screenshot it but it will be available on the likes from this tweet: https://x.com/1FRGVN/status/1867853572647596391 as will many others, including a bunch of messages in fake-account profiles about [Toby (Patricia's son) going missing](#wheres-toby).
+- Are they worried that Trish's husband is going to drop them in it too?
-- I send a message to [mailto:016-online@igualdad.gob.es](https://violenciagenero.igualdad.gob.es/en/informacionUtil/recursos/telefono016/home.htm) asking for help about what I'm going to do when I come back to Spain and explaining how much danger I'm in.
+- I send a message to [mailto:016-online@igualdad.gob.es](https://violenciagenero.igualdad.gob.es/en/informacionUtil/recursos/telefono016/home.htm), a gender violence organization in Spain, asking for help about what I'm going to do when I come back to Spain in January.
+- I explain how much danger I'm in.
 - I get no help or advice from them in reply, just a message to say I can contact them for advice.
-They give me no advice.
-I read the reply email and get an immediate communication.
+- They give me no advice at all.
+- I read the reply from them and receive an immediate communication, *no one cares*.

 ![no one cares](../../content/images/no-one-cares.JPG)